carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 It is wrapped up in a complete runnable project, with a little command line interface, some self tests, and an example data logging application.

 ## What's new
+### v1.2.4
+Unified DMA interrupt request handling.
+Interrupts from SPI and SDIO are now handled by the same handler.
+An interrupt service routine is added only once.
 ### v1.2.3
 `command_line` example changes:
 * Defer processing for card detect interrupt: